 The Hobbiton Movie Set can only be visited on a guided walking tour.
 It’s very popular so it’s best to book as far in advance as possible, especially in summer.
 Tours depart daily at a number of times.

 Tickets cost NZ $89 per person for the two-hour tour.
 You can book the Hobbiton tour in advance here.

 Next time, we’re keen to do the Evening Banquet Tour which costs NZ $199, as you can see the village lit up at night after a feast.
-This tour is currently unavailable until December 2020—check the Hobbiton website for updates.
+There are currently only one or two banquet tours a week—check the Hobbiton website for the latest schedule.

 Make sure you wear sensible shoes as the tour does involve a gentle uphill walk on unpaved paths.

 Where is Hobbiton in New Zealand?

 Hobbiton is located in Matamata on the North Island.
 To visit you’ll need your own vehicle or you can take a tour from Rotorua or Auckland.

 The drive from Auckland to Hobbiton takes 2.5 hours.
 You can also join a full-day bus tour to Hobbiton from Auckland.